hinczhang/ObjectRec/README.md

 # ObjectRec
 Recognize objects via YOLOv3: QT as the GUI.
+Please deploy your QT GUI yourself.